rekow/crescent/README.md

 Crescent v0.0.1
 ===============
 A thin webserver written in Lua.
 Crescent is in very early development, and currently only fit for dev purposes.

 Requirements
 ------------
- - [Lua](http://www.lua.org), installed in your system $PATH
+ - [Lua](http://www.lua.org), in your system's `$PATH`
  - [LuaSocket](https://github.com/diegonehab/luasocket)

 Usage